 The type of flooring that you choose for a child’s bedroom is going to have an effect on the entire environment.
 This means that you have to focus on a variety of characteristics when weighing your options.

 The quality of the floor, as well as its look, feel, and texture will all affect how the child is able to interact with the room.
-You also have to be concerned about the possibility of certain floors causing an odor, or harming the air quality of the space with various emissions.
+You also have to be concerned about the possibility of certain floors causing an odor.

 Carpet is the traditional choice for flooring in a bedroom, and it is especially common in children’s rooms.
 This is due largely to the fact that it is quite plush, and soft, which allows it to act as a cushion resting beneath the entire environment.
 This surface provides a tactile comfort to the space, while also helping to prevent injuries by padding trips and falls.
 Thicker carpet can also be purchased to increase this effect.

 Another benefit of carpeting in a kid's room is the fact that it can act as an insulating buffer across the entire floor.
 This will help to cut down on some of the ambient noise that can be generated by children playing, stomping, and jumping across the room.
 Having that insulating layer of carpet is especially important when the child’s room is located on the upper levels of the home.